bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 ## Changing page layout using local front matter

-In the `templates/pages/home.html` front matter, products > featured is listed.
+In the `templates/pages/home.html` front matter, `products` > `featured` is listed.
 This controls how many products appear on the home page.
 This is set by the `config.json` `theme_settings.homepage_featured_products_count}`.
-This example shows how you can set theme wide configurations in the front matter using the `config.json`.
+The following example shows how you can set theme wide configurations in the front matter using the `config.json`.

 ```html